AdobeDocs/app-builder/src/pages/resources/blog_articles.md

 [Read on Medium](https://medium.com/adobetech/following-the-end-to-end-user-journey-project-firefly-guides-6f961648ed20)

 App Builder impacts more than just developers.
-See the end-to-end journey of a App Builder app, and understand the stakeholders involved.
+See the end-to-end journey of an App Builder app, and understand the stakeholders involved.